live Israeli military says it has launched fresh strikes on Tehran and Beirut: All the latest news on the Iran strikes

 Ziobro, who previously served as justice minister, is suspected of committing 26 criminal offenses, including the misuse of public funds and abuse of authority.

-According to prosecutors, he is accused of establishing and leading what they described as an “organized criminal group” that allegedly diverted approximately €35.4 million ($42 million) from a state-run fund intended to support victims of crime.
+According to prosecutors, he is accused of establishing and leading what they described as an “organised criminal group” that allegedly diverted approximately €35.4 million ($42 million) from a state-run fund intended to support victims of crime.

 Hungary granted Ziobro political asylum last month, a decision that has heightened tensions between Warsaw and Budapest and complicated Poland’s efforts to pursue the case through judicial channels.